 The Center for Rural Emergency Services and Trauma (CREST) was founded at Dartmouth-Hitchcock Medical Center (DHMC) in 2007 to improve emergency services and trauma care in rural communities.
-CREST is located at DHMC in Lebanon, NH, within the Emergency Department and the DHMC Trauma Center, a Level I, university-affiliated trauma center.
+CREST is located at DHMC in Lebanon, New Hampshire, within the Emergency Department and the DHMC Trauma Center, a Level I, university-affiliated trauma center.
 Approximately 30,000 patients are treated annually in the Emergency Department, with 800 trauma activations annually.

 DHMC is also home to the Dartmouth-Hitchcock Advanced Response Team (DHART), which provides ground and air transportation to the critically ill and injured in northern New England.